GoogleCloudPlatform/opentelemetry-operations-e2e-testing/README.md

  - You have the source code for your function zipped in a file named `function-source.zip`
  - You have this zip file placed in a folder called `function-deployment` within your current directory *(from where you run this command)*
  - Your function code is written for `java11` environment.
- - The entrypoint for your function is `com.google.cloud.opentelemetry.endtoend.CloudFunctionHandler`.
+    - The entrypoint for your java function is `com.google.cloud.opentelemetry.endtoend.CloudFunctionHandler`.

 ```bash
 docker run \